AliceO2Group/analysis-framework/downloadao2d.md

-# Downloading a small AO2D for local tests
+# Downloading a small AO2D for local test of workflows

 If you need single input files from the same train, please take them from the train test, by: